rusthon/Rusthon/doc/source/howtos.rst

 Dealing with variables
 ----------------------

 This is very important!
 Just like in Javascript you **must** «declare» the variables using the ``var`` function.
 For instance ``var(spam)``.
 It can take several arguments ``var(spam, egg, bottle)``.
 This is because PythonScript use the underlying Javascript variable scope and in Javascript a variable is by default global.
-The partical consequence is that you **must** declare every usage of a variable *except* if you want to use a global (which seldom happens).
+The pratical consequence is that you **must** declare every usage of a variable *except* if you want to use a global (which seldom happens).
 Typical code in PythonScript looks like:

 .. code-block:: python